 - Speech Impediment: The anesthesiologist at the operation rehearsal stutters so much, the patient keeps dying.
 (The operation has to be done very quickly, but it takes him too long to say that numbers are OK.)
 Dr. Prang tries to strangle the anesthesiologist, then suggests practicing on him.

 - Straw Political: Not any particular character, but the whole situation with the nurses' strike.
 It happens at the worst moment possible and looks ridiculous.

 - Sugar-and-Ice Personality: Nurse Sprockett.
 Cold and hard in all medical matters.

 - Toilet Humour: Litto keeps saying ambiguous phrases about passing gas (meaning the nitrogen oxide (I)).
 Prang didn't approve of fart jokes.

 - "Well Done, Son" Guy: Simon August.
 His family are rich and famous surgeons, thus he wants to become the world's best surgeon and wouldn't settle for anything less.

 - What Happened to the Mouse?: Those patients kicked out by the Bonafetti family.
-Hopefully they end up in a better hospital.
+Hopefully, they ended up in a better hospital.

 - "Where Are They Now?"
 Epilogue: A voice over a procession of guests on Simon August and Stephanie Brody wedding tells what happened with each guest (with few exceptions).
 Then the camera switches to the assassin who obviously wasn't invited.

 - X Days Since: After the assassin smokes inside of an oxygen tent, causing it to explode, a nurse removes "1" from the stand clearly marked: "Safety record.
 Accident free days."

 - There were no laser beam effects used in this film.